keycdn/cache-enabler/readme.txt

 = 1.8.16 =
 * Fix caching logic flaw (thanks @8ctopus)
-* Fix: Prevent HTML minifier from corrupting JSON scripts (thanks @frappe64)
+* Fix HTML minifier from corrupting JSON scripts (thanks @frappe64)
 * Fix caching takes place in multi-site if plugin is activated on one site (thanks @8ctopus)
 * Improve cache or settings dir may already exist (thanks @8ctopus)
 * Fix delete advanced cache when it is a symbolic link (thanks @8ctopus)